-Once you have learnt these rules, you can sail and race with confidence around the world.
+Once you have learned these rules, you can sail and race with safety and confidence around the world.

 Quick Overview of Sailing Rules

-- A port tack kart keeps clear of a starboard tack kart
+- A port tack blokart keeps clear of a starboard tack blokart

 Electronic Timing System

-The club uses an AMB electronic timing system with transponders fitted to every kart.
-Transponders may be purchased or hired, and can be used at Bay Blokart Club events as well as they have the same hardware.
+The club uses a MyLaps electronic timing system with transponders fitted to every kart and some wonderful volunteers in our timing trailer to run the software.
+Transponders may be purchased or hired, and can be used at most other national and international Blokart events as well as they generally use the same hardware.
 For instructions on correct fitting of the transponder.

 Notes on Transponder use: